-I know it sounds crazy, but try to challenge yourself to do it.
-These self-imposed deadlines will create an urgency that pushes you to complete the work.
-It also forces you to focus on the project to its completion.
+These self-enforced deadlines are going to create an urgency that pushes you to complete the work.
+It also forces you to focus on the project until it’s completed.

-The final step is to execute.
+The final step is to start executing.
 Then, review the efficiency of your performance.
-While you’re on it, ask yourself: “Did I stress out with the tight deadline?”
+At the same time, ask yourself this: “Am I feeling stressed out with the short timeline or tight deadline?”